ALPilapil/baby_logic_lm/README.md

 All the functions currently are truncated

 ## Instructions
+From childes.train run format.py to generate raw datasets for next token, next sentence, and next utterance prediction.
+These will be turned into proper datasets later

 Start with just data from childes and a dyck_sequences.txt file in pre-data/shuff_dyck

 Generate dyck_sequences with python scripts/make_paren.py which takes an optional argument to limit the amount generated, will make tokenized_paren.txt